 There are various different terms that are used with grains.
-And it can be confusing.
-Different grains use different terms even though the grains have the same components.
+So it can be confusing to find out about a grain.
+Different grains use different terms, even though the grains have the same components.
 Intact barley, oats, brown rice, wheat, millet, buckwheat, and rye use different terms to indicate an intact or minimally processed grain.

 Types Of Intact Grain